Last Updated on June 2, 2021 by

 Women, Infants, and Children Program (WIC)

-Single mothers can get a grant from the Arizona Department of Health Services (DHS).
-They are involved in the Women, Infants, and Children Program (WIC) for single mothers.
+I understand the importance of health for both moms and kids in our journey.
+The Arizona Department of Health Services (DHS) has our back with the Women, Infants, and Children Program (WIC).
+It’s not just about grants; it’s a program tailored for single mothers, providing essential support for your family’s health and nutrition.
 You’ll need to determine your eligibility online or visit the local WIC clinic.
 The clinic’s program provides information about nutrition, breastfeeding, and many others.

 Nutrition Assistance (NA)